Authors of section

 repair of coronoid fracture

-Fixation of comminuted coronoid
+Fixation of comminuted or unstable coronoid

 Comminution or instability may be addressed by adding an anterior plate over the front of the coronoid process (buttress effect) to increase the stability and allow early motion.
-This can be done with a contoured three-hole one-third tubular plate or a custom plate as described above.
+This can be performed with a contoured three-hole one-third tubular plate or a custom plate as described above.

 Medial and/or lateral fragments can be buttressed onto the distal shaft with small plates (2.0/2.4/2.7) to augment stability and help with alignment and reduction.